AImissq/diglet/README.md

 Diglet intentionally does not support cleartext connections and by default is configured to redirect all requests to port 80 to port 443.
-We recommend using the browser extension [HTTPSEverywhere](https://www.eff.org/https-everywhere), since this technique is still allows an attacker to intercept and redirect the original request if HTTPS is not explicity used.
+We recommend using the browser extension [HTTPSEverywhere](https://www.eff.org/https-everywhere), since this technique still allows an attacker to intercept and redirect the original request if HTTPS is not explicity used.

 Programmatic Usage